-If the connection times out, then the event EVBLE_CONN_TIMEOUT is thrown to the smartBASIC application.
+If the connection times out, then the event EVBLE_CONN_TIMEOUT application.

 When a connection is attempted, there are other parameters that are used and the default values for those are assumed; such as scan window, scan interval, and periodicity.
 The default values for these can be changed using the BleConnectConfig() function.
 At any time, the current settings can be obtained via the SYSINFO() command.